onvif/media-signing-framework/tests/README.md

 The check tests are built with the unthreaded signing plugin.

+The tests run with pre-generated signing keys and corresponding certificates.
+These keys and certificates are generated with the script `generate-cert.sh`.
+Both EC (secp256r1) and RSA (2048-bit sha256) keys for signing are tested, but the trusted anchor certificate (`ca_ec.pem`) uses an EC key.

+The check tests are split into three groups, corresponding to the three main public header files; common, signer and validator.

 ## Build and run check tests
 The tests can be built with meson/ninja from the top-level as
 ```